hkalina/hkalina.github.io/_posts/2016-10-09-ldapkeystore.md

 /subsystem=elytron/dir-context=Ldap1/:add(authentication-level=simple, url="ldap://localhost:11390/", principal="uid=server,dc=elytron,dc=wildfly,dc=org", credential="serverPassword")
 {% endhighlight %}

 In this example we have defined password protected but unencrypted connection to the LDAP server.
 Use this for testing purposes only - the SSL should be added for real use cases.
-Without it nor integrity will be ensured, so this is not good choice nor for a truststore (not to mention about keystore).
+Without it integrity will not be ensured, so this is not good choice nor for a truststore (not to mention about keystore).
 Creating secured `dir-context` will be described in standalone blog post.

-When is `dir-context` created, we can create the `ldap-key-store` itself.
-In most simple case you need to specify only name of `dir-context` and `search-path` where will be KeyStore aliases searched.
+When the `dir-context` is created, we can create the `ldap-key-store` itself.
+In most simple case you need to specify only name of `dir-context` and `search-path`, where the KeyStore aliases will be searched.
 Just note, if not specified differently, the search is not recursive - only direct subentries of specified path will be searched.

 {% highlight bash %}
 /subsystem=elytron/ldap-key-store=LKS1/:add(dir-context=Ldap1, search-path="ou=keystore,dc=elytron,dc=wildfly,dc=org")